Legacy Systems are not the problem.

 Here’s what I think is a solution to get institution management actively (and positively) looking at core integration.

-Management has to be helped to understand the connection between the following issues:
+Financial nstitution management, to continue with our example) has to be helped to understand the connection between the following issues:

 - The loss of deposits and exchange income to fintech competition, including the monthly and annual total.